• Skip to main content

 • Banana Crumb Muffins are a delicious way to use up ripe bananas.
 You will love the crumb topping with brown sugar as an afternoon treat on these tender treats.

 • You have just met your new go-to Blueberry Muffins recipe!
 These muffins turn out great every time, they are moist and totally packed with blueberries.
-Great as a breakfast or snack!

 • You will never need another Chocolate Chip Muffins recipe after trying this one.
-These are indulgent and moist and soooo yummy!
+These are indulgent and moist and yummy!

 • These No Bake Granola Bars are the perfect snack for little ones.
 Filled with dried fruit and chocolate, peanut butter and honey, you will satisfy your sweet tooth with a snack you can feel good about eating.